heightcalculator/Honor-Society-Setup/README.md

 ![Screenshot 2023-10-12 8 22 26 PM](https://github.com/heightcalculator/Teacher-Email-Send/assets/91100197/944c75f7-b942-421b-b9f6-9223fcf455f6)

-Then replace all the code there with the code below:
+Then replace all the code there with the code below (This is the content of the actual email itself):

 ```html
 Good Morning, <br>